ferrous-systems/rust-training/training-slides/src/start_here.md

 Make sure to have `rustup`, `VSCode` and the `rust-analyzer` VSCode extension installed.

-Our various Rust training courses fit together as follows:
+Our various Rust training courses are planned to fit together as follows.
+Some of these courses are available now, and some are in development and will be available in the future.

 ```mermaid
 graph TD;